evsi8432/CarHHMM/README.md

 by Evan Sidrow, Nancy Heckman, Sarah M.E.
 Fortune, Andrew W. Trites, Ian Murphy, and Marie Auger-Méthé (2021). *Preprint*.

 eprint: 2101.03268

+This code relies on data that is not publically available, so unfortunately the case study can not be run independently.